User Accounts for Password Reset: Allow Reps to Administer User Passwords

-When a privileged non-administrative user enters the Users & Security > Users page in the administrative /login interface, he or she will see a limited view Users screen containing Change Password links for non-administrative users.
+When a privileged non-administrative user enters the Users & Security > Users page in the administrative /login interface, they will see a limited view Users screen containing Change Password links for non-administrative users.
 The privileged user will not be able to edit or delete user accounts.
 Privileged users are not allowed to reset administrator passwords, nor the passwords of security provider users.

 Search user accounts based on username and display name.

-If a user has one or more failed login attempts, click the Reset button beside his or her name to reset the number back to 0.
+If a user has one or more failed login attempts, click the Reset button beside their name to reset the number back to 0.